erlang/otp/erts/emulator/pcre/README.pcre_update.md

 pcre.mk after all testing is done.
 Once a 'make' is successful, you can generate new dependencies:

-    ~/tmp/pcre/epcre-8.33> gcc -MM -c -g -O2 -DHAVE_CONFIG_H -I/ldisk/pan/git/otp/erts/x86_64-unknown-linux-gnu -DERLANG_INTEGRATION *.c | grep -v $ERL_TOP
+    ~/tmp/pcre/epcre-8.33> gcc -MM -c -DERLANG_INTEGRATION *.c | sed ...

-Well, then you have to add $(PCRE\_OBJDIR)/ to each object and
+pcre.mk contains a full gcc command line with sed that adds $(PCRE\_OBJDIR)/ to each object file and $(PCRE\_DIR)/ to each source file.
-$(PCRE\_DIR)/ to each header.
-I did it manually, it's just a couple of files.
 Now your pcre.mk is fairly up to date and it's time to start patching in the changes...

 ## Updating pcre2_match.c